 Can I apply for a mortgage online?

 Yes.
 Bethpage offers two options for online application.
 With our Mortgage Quick Apply, provide some basic information and a mortgage specialist will walk you through each step of the process.
-Our Full Application is best if you already know what you’re looking for and want to fill out an application at your own pace.

 What are the requirements to get a mortgage?

 The requirements differ, depending on the type of mortgage you are seeking.
 Conventional mortgages (not federally insured) usually require a minimum down payment of 5%, a credit score of at least 660, steady income for at least the past two years, and a debt-to-income ratio (total debt divided by gross income) of 50 percent or less.
 Government-backed programs may be less restrictive.

 What is the difference between a fixed-rate and an adjustable-rate mortgage?